Back to news

 Key takeaways

-• Deployment Options: Docker (Recommended) The least painful way to get a production setup running: # Clone the repository git clone https://github.com/NousResearch/hermes-agent.git cd hermes-agent # Copy and edit configuration cp .env.example .env # Edit .env with your API keys and settings # Start services docker-compose up -d A note on the clone URL: some write-ups point at `nousresearch/hermes.git`, which doesn't exist and will fail.
+• Deployment Options: Deployment Options Docker (Recommended) The least painful way to get a production setup running: # Clone the repository git clone https://github.com/NousResearch/hermes-agent.git cd hermes-agent # Copy and edit configuration cp .env.example .env # Edit .env with your API keys and settings # Start services docker-compose up -d A note on the clone URL: some write-ups point at `nousresearch/hermes.git`, which doesn't exist and will fail.

-• LLM Provider Setup: Hermes is provider-agnostic.
+• LLM Provider Setup: LLM Provider Setup Hermes is provider-agnostic.

 Briefing

 Most teams meet an AI agent through someone else's cloud.
 You sign up, paste in a key, and your data flows off to a vendor you have to trust on faith.
-Hermes Agent flips that arrangement.
-It's built from the ground up to run on your own machines, it carries an MIT license, and most of it is plain Python (NousResearch/hermes-agent).
+Hermes Agent (opens in a new tab) flips that arrangement.
+It's built from the ground up to run on your own machines, it carries an MIT license, and most of it is plain Python (NousResearch/hermes-agent (opens in a new tab)).
 That combination is the whole point: you keep the agent, the memory, and the data on hardware you control.

 For an Australian business, that matters more than it sounds.
 When the agent runs on your infrastructure, customer conversations and internal records stay inside your network instead of crossing into someone else's.
 The catch is that "self-hosted" means you own the operations too, the servers, the database, the monitoring, the 2am page when something falls over.